Understanding Stress and Its Physical Implications

 From practicing mindfulness and engaging in exercise to seeking social connections and professional help, many ways exist to combat stress.
 Taking proactive steps toward better stress management can lead to a healthier, more fulfilling life.

-What's your go-to way to relive stress?
+What's your go-to way to relieve stress?

 Exercise